zelenDzu/Spelling-Bee/README.md

 # Spelling Bee
 This is repository for Spelling Bee source code.

-To clone and run this repository, you'll need Git and python installed on your computer.
+To clone and run this repository, you'll need Git and Python installed on your computer.
 From your command line:

 ```bash
 # Clone this repository